 The current version of the Welsh Harp / Brent Reservoir Management Plan, (dated 2016 but a long-term management plan) is available from Brent Council.
+Refer to the Action Plan (3.3).

 Website links to parts of the Welsh Harp are at: